-I want to be fair, teaching in Oklahoma is horrible and it does have challenges other industries don’t have.
-I’ll go into details of that at the bottom, but just know that the hours are murder and the conditions are impossible, especially for new teachers.
-I’m saying that as someone who was deployed twice to Iraq with the US Marines.
+I want to be fair, teaching in Oklahoma has challenges other industries don’t.
+The hours are murder and the conditions are impossible, especially for new teachers.
+I’m saying that as someone who has worked in Oklahoma education for three years, and who was deployed twice to Iraq with the US Marines.
 The resources aren’t there, and the struggle is mostly invisible to parents and the community.
-But the reason that it is called a teacher crisis and not a statewide budget crisis is because teachers are the largest and most organized publicly paid collective in the state, as teachers are in most states.
-You’d be surprised how powerful left-leaning teachers unions can be even in red states like Oklahoma.
-Plus teachers always get to pull on the heartstrings by saying that every funding issue involved with schools is “for the kids”.
-At some point, you have to say, “No it isn’t.
-If it was, you’d make smarter decisions about where the money goes.
-Instead, the only things anyone talks about are raises for teachers that can’t be fired and who constantly turn over kids who fail in the subjects they teach while new teachers flee to neighboring states due to poor working conditions.”
-Sorry, but teachers can be manipulative and dishonest, just like any other industry.
+But the reason that it is called a teacher crisis and not a statewide budget crisis is because teachers are the largest and most organized publicly paid collective in the state.
+So it’s much easier for them to make demands upon the state than others.